- 1.99% MER rate for bisf houses

 - Wholesale of audio tapes, records, CDs and videotapes, and the equipment on which these are played Pateley Bridge

-- Activities of other membership organizations n e c Kenilworth
+- Activities of other membership organisations in Kenilworth

 - Manufacture of paper and paperboard Whitby